 A couple days ago, Dr. Mercola published an article on Agave Nectar stating that it is an unsafe, toxic substance.
 In his article, it is implied that agave nectar could even be worse for the body than many forms of processed sugars such as High-Fructose Corn Syrup.
 I have had a lot of e-mails over the last few days regarding this article on Agave Nectar.
 Now let me say up front that I have the highest respect for Dr. Mercola and this article is not meant to attack him personally, only to state a fair evaluation and my belief on the matter of agave nectar toxicity.

 As I read his article, immediately a phrase from traditional Ayurvedic medicine came to mind: There is one answer to any question regarding human health - "it depends."
 And an "it depends" attitude may shed some light on the recent agave-nectar debate.
 It will not serve us well to take a limited view on agave nectar.
-Anytime we label a naturally occurring food as "good" or "bad," we are bound to encounter some problems.
+Anytime we label a naturally occurring food as "good" or "bad," we are bound to encounter some concerns.

 Here is why.
 If taken from a holistic perspective, multiple points emerge as to the relativity of the "agave-argument."
 I have outlined these points below.